Bears sign CB Trufant to 1-year contract to replace Fuller - WHIZ News

-CHICAGO (AP) — The Chicago Bears signed veteran cornerback Desmond Trufant to a one-year contract Saturday to replace former All-Pro Kyle Fuller.
+CHICAGO (AP) — The Chicago Bears released former All-Pro cornerback Kyle Fuller and signed Desmond Trufant to a one-year contract Saturday to replace him.

 Trufant played his first seven seasons in Atlanta after being drafted out of Washington with the No. 22 overall pick in 2013.
 He made the Pro Bowl in 2015 and signed a two-year, $21 million deal with Detroit last year that included $14 million guaranteed.

 Trufant ended up joining a long list of free-agent additions by former Lions general manager Bob Quinn that didn’t pan out.
-Injuries limited the 30-year old cornerback to six games and one interception last season after he started in 97 games for Atlanta.
+Injuries limited the 30-year-old cornerback to six games and one interception last season after he started 97 games for Atlanta.

 Trufant was released by Detroit on Wednesday.